 Step 1: Generate App-Specific Password

-In this procedure of sending email in Bash, the first thing one needs to do is to generate an app-specific password.
-The steps below show how to generate a password that is specific to an application in Gmail.
+Follow the steps below to generate a password that is specific to an application in Gmail:

-❶ At first, enable the 2FA.
-Follow this documentation to enable 2FA on Gmail.
+- Follow 2FA documentation to enable 2FA on Gmail.

 A password of 16-character is given just after the click.
 The following image shows the generated app-specific password.